waleedcj/nativeMotion/CONTRIBUTING.md

 This document provides guidelines for contributing to Native Motion.
 Please read it carefully to ensure a smooth and effective collaboration process.

-## Code of Conduct

-All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please make sure you are familiar with its contents.
-We are committed to fostering an open and welcoming environment.

 ## How Can I Contribute?

 There are many ways you can contribute to Native Motion: